lyteword/chspurgeon-tod/volume-4/psalm-90.md

 **Verse 14.**

-1\.The deepest yearning of man is for satisfaction.
+1\.
+The deepest yearning of man is for satisfaction.

-2\.Satisfaction can only be found in the realization of Divine Mercy.
+2\.
+Satisfaction can only be found in the realization of Divine Mercy.

-— *C.M.
-Merry, 1864.*
+— *C. M. Merry, 1864.*

 **Verse 14.** *O satisfy us early with thy mercy*, etc. Learn,

-1\.That our souls can have no solid satisfaction in earthly things.
+1\.
+That our souls can have no solid satisfaction in earthly things.

-2\.That the mercy of God alone can satisfy our souls.
+2\.
+That the mercy of God alone can satisfy our souls.

-3\.That nothing but satisfaction in God can fill our days with joy and gladness.
+3\.
+That nothing but satisfaction in God can fill our days with joy and gladness.

 — *John Cawood,* 1842.

 **Verse 14.**

-1\.The most cheerful days of earth are made more cheerful by thoughts of Divine mercy.
+1\.
+The most cheerful days of earth are made more cheerful by thoughts of Divine mercy.

-2\.The most sorrowful days of earth are made glad by the consciousness of Divine love.
+2\.
+The most sorrowful days of earth are made glad by the consciousness of Divine love.

-— *G.R.*
+— *G. R.*

 **Verse 15.**

-1\.The joy of faith is in proportion to the sorrow of repentance.
+1\.
+The joy of faith is in proportion to the sorrow of repentance.

-2\.The joy of consolation is in proportion to suffering in affliction.
+2\.
+The joy of consolation is in proportion to suffering in affliction.

-3\.The joy of the returning smiles of God is in proportion to the terror of his frowns.— *G.R.*
+3\.
+The joy of the returning smiles of God is in proportion to the terror of his frowns.— *G. R.*

 **Verse 15.** The Balance of life, or the manner in which our joys are set over against our sorrows.

 **Verse 16.**

-1\.Our duty—"work", and our desire about it.
+1\.
+Our duty—"work", and our desire about it.

-2\.Our children's portion—"glory", and our prayer in reference to it.
+2\.
+Our children's portion—"glory", and our prayer in reference to it.

 **Verse 17.** The Right Establishment, or the work which will endure—why it will endure and should endure.
 Why we wish our work to be of such a nature, and whether there are enduring elements in it.